XZ3149/LeafcutterITI/README.md

 Mandatory parameters:

--a, --annot     The transcriptome annotation gtf file for LeafcutterITI_map_gen to run with (default: None)
+-a, --annot     The transcriptome annotation gtf file for LeafcutterITI_map_gen to run with

 Optional Parameters: